hnucamendi/codingCheatSheet/JavaScript/README.md

 const b = new Array() // Empty Array using 'new' keyword
 ```

-Very similar to how we can initialize objects, part of the reason is because Arrays are objects!
+Very similar to how we can initialize objects, part of the reason is that Arrays are objects!
 Similar to how we can add values to objects, when we use the `new` keyword, this is how we work with arrays:

 ```JavaScript
 const names = new Array();